apache/arrow/README.md

   interprocess communication (IPC)
 - Integration tests for verifying binary compatibility between the implementations (e.g. sending data from Java to C++)
-- Conversions to and from other in-memory data structures (e.g. Python's pandas library)
+- Conversions to and from other in-memory data structures

 ### Getting involved